Jatin–Lalit

-Jatin–Lalit are an Indian film music director duo consisting of Jatin Pandit and his brother Lalit Pandit.
-They have written the widely popular scores for films such as Yaara Dildara, Khiladi, Jo Jeeta Wohi Sikandar, Kabhi Haan Kabhi Naa, Raju Ban Gaya Gentleman, Khamoshi: The Musical, Dilwale Dulhania Le Jayenge, Fareb, Yes Boss, Jab Pyaar Kisise Hota Hai, Kuch Kuch Hota Hai, Sarfarosh, Ghulam, Pyaar Kiya To Darna Kya, Pyaar To Hona Hi Tha, Khoobsurat, Mohabbatein, Kabhi Khushi Kabhie Gham..., Chalte Chalte, Hum Tum and Fanaa.
+Jatin–Lalit is a renowned Indian music director duo consisting of brothers Jatin Pandit and Lalit Pandit.
+They are celebrated for their contribution to Bollywood music during the 1990s and early 2000s.
+The duo is known for their melodious compositions and has been associated with several hit films.
+Some of their most famous works include Dilwale Dulhania Le Jayenge, Kuch Kuch Hota Hai, Mohabbatein, Kabhi Khushi Kabhie Gham, and Pyaar To Hona Hi Tha.

 Jatin–Lalit is their professional name and appears on the covers of their music albums, CDs and DVDs.

 Early life

-Jatin and Lalit come from a musical family originating from Pili Mandori Village in Hissar district of Haryana state.
-Pandit Jasraj was their uncle.
+Jatin and Lalit come from a musical family originating from Pili Mandori village in Hissar district of Haryana state.
+Classical vocalist Pandit Jasraj was their uncle.
 They received their musical education primarily from their father, Pandit Pratap Narayan.
 They were taught guitar and piano by Pyarelal Ramprasad Sharma, of the Laxmikant–Pyarelal duo.

 Hindi film actresses Sulakshana Pandit and Vijayta Pandit are their sisters, and late music director Aadesh Shrivastava was their brother-in-law, being married to the younger of the sisters, Vijayta.

 Musical career

 The creation of the pair Jatin–Lalit was by accident.
 In the early 80s, Jatin teamed up with Mandheer (elder brother) to team up as Jatin-Mandheer.
 This pair never had any big hits to their name.
-However, they earned the badge of working with legends - Kishore Kumar -Wafaa (1990) and Mohd Rafi - Dil Hi Dil Main (1982).
+However, they earned the badge of working with legends - Kishore Kumar-Wafaa (1990) and Mohd Rafi - Dil Hi Dil Main (1982).
 Lalit, the youngest brother, was discovering his love for music.
 Since, the Jatin-Mandheer pair didn't really sizzle in the circuit, and Lalit was eager to make a mark as well, it was decided to revisit the music combination, and thus Jatin -Lalit - the duo, was formed.
 Their first foray as a pair was a private album Rhythmic Love.
 This album had quite a few songs, which were later recreated by the pair, in successful films like Yaara Dildaara, Yes Boss.